AI Strategy7 min read

 An AI Integrator works at the process level, not the tool level.
 The deliverable is not a configured dashboard.
 It is a system where:

-Techaisle frames this as the difference between cost centers and profit centers: while "helpdesk" services are cost centers, "AI Concierge" services are profit centers that justify monthly recurring revenue (Techaisle).
+Techaisle identifies "helpdesk" services as cost centers, while "AI Concierge" services are profit centers that justify monthly recurring revenue (Techaisle).

 The Failure Rate Problem